AdobeDocs/target.de-DE/help/administrating-target/hosts.md

 To search the [!UICONTROL Hosts] list, type a search term in the [!UICONTROL Search Hosts] box.

-## Create allowlists that specify hosts that are authorized to send mbox calls to Target. {#allowlist}
+## Create allowlists that specify hosts that are authorized to send Target requests to Target. {#allowlist}

-You can create an allowlist that specifies hosts (domains) that are authorized to send mbox calls to [!DNL Target].
-Alle anderen Hosts, die Anrufe generieren, erhalten eine kommentierte Fehlermeldung, dass sie nicht autorisiert sind.
-Hosts, die einen Mbox-Anruf enthalten, werden standardmäßig bei [!DNL Target] in der Hostgruppe „Produktion“ registriert und erhalten Zugriff auf alle aktiven und genehmigten Aktivitäten.
-If this is not the desired approach, you can instead use the allowlist to record specific hosts that are eligible to make mbox calls and receive [!DNL Target] content.
-Alle Hosts werden weiterhin in der [!UICONTROL Hostgruppenliste] angezeigt und sie können nach wie vor in den Umgebungen gruppiert und mit verschiedenen Ebenen versehen werden, beispielsweise, ob ein Host aktive und/oder inaktive Kampagnen sehen kann.
+You can create an allowlist that specifies hosts (domains) that are authorized to send [!DNL Target] requests to [!DNL Target].
+Alle anderen Hosts, die Anforderungen generieren, erhalten eine kommentierte Fehlermeldung zur Autorisierung.
+By default, any host that contains a [!DNL Target] request registers with [!DNL Target] in the [!UICONTROL Production] environment and has access to all active and approved activities.
+If this is not the desired approach, you can instead use the allowlist to record specific hosts that are eligible to make [!DNL Target] requests and receive [!DNL Target] content.
+All hosts will continue to display in the [!UICONTROL Hosts] list, and environments can still be used to group these hosts and assign different levels to each, such as whether the host can see active and/or inactive activities.

 So erstellen Sie eine zulassungsliste: